Doris-Lam/My-AI-Mentor/README.md

 2. **Select Your Language**
    - Use the language dropdown in the top toolbar
-   - Choose from Python, JavaScript, TypeScript, Java, C++, Go, Rust, and more
+   - Choose from Python, Java, C++, C, C#, Go, Rust, Ruby, or PHP
    - Each language comes with starter code templates

 3. **Write or Paste Your Code**